szgabsz91/iit-szg/src/assets-en/courses/xml/lab03.md

 ## Exercise 3

-Let's create an XML Schema and a valid XML document for Exercise 9 of [Lab 2](/courses/xml/labs/2) such that we don't care about integrity constraints yet, and
+Let's create an XML Schema and a valid XML document for Exercise 9 of <a href="/courses/xml/labs/2" target="_blank">Lab 2</a> such that we don't care about integrity constraints yet, and

 <ol type="a">
   <li>we use anonymous types</li>